-While there are gambling laws in India, gambling in the state is wide spread with touts and agents booked frequently.
-What is notable is that the fines and penalties are not significantly large while only repeat offenders find themselves serving jail time.
+What is also quite notable is that the fines and penalties are not significantly high, especially for first-time offenders.
+It is only repeat-offenders who find themselves serving jail time.

-The state earns a significant amount in taxes from betting products such as horse racing, which runs into thousands of dollars a year.
+The undivided state of Andhra Pradesh used to earn a significant amount in taxes from betting products such as horse racing, running into tens of thousands of dollars a year.

-It is interesting to note that no person has been prosecuted under the archaic Public Gambling Act of 1867 which was framed during British rule in India, which makes operating a gambling house a crime.
-Under the Public Gambling Act, 1867, it is not necessary to prove that any individual found playing at a gaming house was playing for money, wager or stake, in order to convict the person.
+The main central legislation is the Public Gambling Act, 1867, a very old and outdated law from the Colonial Era.
+It is interesting to note that no person has been prosecuted under the archaic Public Gambling Act of 1867 for betting, though it is not necessary to prove that any individual found playing at a gaming house was playing for money, wager or stake, in order to convict the person.

 Under the Act, anyone found at a gaming house shall be fined $1.50 or imprisoned for up to a month under the Indian Penal Code (45 of 1860).

-Races are held in the monsoon and runs from July through October, which culminates in the Deccan Derby.
-This race sees the top class 3 year olds battle it out every year.
+Races are held in the monsoon and run from July through October, culminating in the Deccan Derby.
+This race sees the top-class 3-year-olds battle it out every year.
 Winter races are held between November and February and include several prestigious races including the Nizam’s Gold Cup and President of India Gold Cup.

-Currently there are several OCTC or Off-Course Tote Centers of the Hyderabad Race club in many cities that include Hyderabad, Secunderabad, Visakhapatnam, Kurnool, and Vijayawada, to name a few.
-As many as 16 OCTC have been licensed to sell computerized totalizer tickets for the benefit of punters.
+Betting on horse races at the Hyderabad race club takes place at tote centers, both at the Race Club and other locations.
+Currently, there are around 16 OCTC or Off-Course Tote Centers of the Hyderabad Race club in many cities that include Hyderabad, Secunderabad, Visakhapatnam, Kurnool, and Vijayawada, to name a few.

 Online gambling on horse racing remains illegal in the state although there are many loopholes.
-Punters can only wager on a horse race where there is a racecourse.
+Punters can only wager on a horse race at the racecourse or at the OCTC counters.